Our Coronavirus (COVID-19) Response

 At Horizon Eye Care, the health and well-being of our patients and staff is always our top priority.
 Since the arrival of the COVID-19 pandemic, we have followed CDC recommendations and have taken unprecedented measures to keep everyone safe as best as we can.
 Horizon was the first Ophthalmology practice in the Charlotte region to close offices to routine patients and transition to emergency only patients.

-Beginning on Saturday, May 9th, we began providing regular services in our practice locations during regular business hours.
+We are currently providing regular services in our practice locations during regular business hours.
 Please see the individual practice locations pages for business hours.
 We will continue with the precautions we instituted for emergent and urgent patients (see the list below).
 We ask patients wishing to be seen in one of our practice locations to call 704-365-0555 to schedule an appointment.

 In an effort to maintain the safest possible environment for care, we have instituted the following procedures in all of our offices: